Job Title: Clinical Psychologist

 How to apply:

-Please submit an up to date CV and a covering letter by 9am Thursday 10th September 2020 by outlining your relevant skills and experience, as well as how your previous experience matches the listed responsibilities and person specification to email@example.com.
+Please submit an up-to-date CV and a covering letter by 5 pm on Wednesday 16th December 2020, outlining your relevant skills and experience, as well as how your previous experience that matches the listed responsibilities and person specification to email@example.com.
 Please state in your covering letter when you would be available to start the role.
-Interviews are scheduled to be held on 18th September 2020 and will be conducted via Zoom.
+Interviews are scheduled to be held on the mornings of Thursday 07 January and Friday 08 January 2021 via Zoom.

 How to apply: